ronhokage/ML_Use-case_Death-VS-Income/README.md

 -In the Underlying Cause of Death dataset, several fields were dropped from the dataset as they did not bring additional value to the analysis.
-These fields were 'Notes', 'Crude Rate', 'Year Code', 7and 'County Code.’
+These fields were 'Notes', 'Crude Rate', 'Year Code', and 'County Code.’
 ‘Deaths by cause’ were averaged by year (2010-2019) so that for each county and each underlying cause of death, there was one average number of deaths.

 -From the Air Quality Report, the only data used was data for ozone level (‘2nd max 1-hour’),